Director of Programmes

 Dr Caroline Wroe MBChB PhD is a consultant with the NHS, and the chair of Oasis Community Housing Board of Trustees.
 Caroline is married to Mark and they have three daughters.
 As an active member of her local church, Caroline is committed to living out her faith, and through OCH is passionate about seeing lives transformed by a radical Christ-like inclusion.

 Experienced in safeguarding, confidentiality and data protection, dealing with conflict, and patient involvement and education, Caroline delivers essential knowledge and experience to the Board.

-After training in Birmingham, and achieving her doctorate at Newcastle, Caroline developed a special interest in living kidney donation and vasculitis.
+After training in Birmingham, and achieving her doctorate at Newcastle, Caroline developed a special interest in living kidney donation.
 Caroline is responsible for the regional living kidney donation service, which through collaboration and stakeholder involvement, has won national recognition.
-Continuing her academic studies, Caroline became a Professor this year.
+Continuing her academic studies, Caroline became honorary Professor of Teesside University in 2018.

 Kate Ginks is the managing director of Strategic Estates Ltd and a chartered surveyor.

 She is adept at project managing brownfield and greenfield development sites and acquiring housing sites for both property development companies and national and regional house building firms.